ocvt/ocvt-site/README.md

 * html / js linter
 * handle network errors or bad data in client side fetches
 * fix console errors
+* allow pictures to be uploaded for trips